 Judith is a graduate of Brown University and the Columbia University Graduate School of Journalism.

 Mary joined SDA in March 2010 after a career spanning federal, state and county government.
 Mary assists SDA clients with policy and funding goals related to K-12 education, higher education, tariffs and trade, and ways communities can benefit economically from investments in energy sustainability, transportation and infrastructure, housing and land use policies.
 Ms. Cronin also works with private sector companies on government procurement, particularly in the defense and technology sectors.

 Most recently, she was Director of the bipartisan Northeast-Midwest Congressional Coalition (NEMW), where she managed a number of Congressional task forces, coordinating common policy interests among more than 70 Members of Congress representing 18 Northeast and Midwestern states.
-Mary promoted policies and programs important to the manufacturing sector, brownfields clean-up, economic restoration, wastewater infrastructure financing, housing and assistance for low income families and underserved communities, fossil fuel and renewable energy technologies and transportation initiatives.
+Mary promoted policies and programs important to the manufacturing sector, brownfields clean-up, economic restoration, wastewater infrastructure financing, housing and assistance for

 Prior to her service on Capitol Hill, Mary was Assistant Director of Government Relations for the Fairfax County (Virginia) Public Schools, the nation’s 12th-largest school system, and Legislative Director to the Assistant Majority Whip in the Massachusetts House of Representatives.